Analytic understanding of the resonant nature of Kozai Lidov Cycles with a precessing quadrupole potential: Discussion

 Although the analytical model presented in this letter is directly applicable only to a small region of the parameter space (i.e test particle and small perturbation) and only for the final stages of the evolution (i.e at high eccentricity) - it serves as a basis for understanding the more complex phenomena, when the two bodies have comparable mass, and hints for the evolution farther from resonance (i.e starting with low eccentricity).

 In the future, we plan to explore the validity and relevance of this model to the different astrophysical phenomena involving KLCs.
-In addition, we plan to relax some of the assumptions especially starting with low eccentricity or relaxing the test particle assumption in order to expand the range of parameters for which this analysis is applicable.
+In addition, we plan to relax some of the assumptions especially starting with low eccentricity or relaxing the test particle assumption.

-We thank Ido Barth for a useful discussion pointing the connection to coordinate moving in a potential well.